MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sqldev-py5-train-and-save-a-model-using-t-sql.md

 ### TrainTipPredictionModelSciKitPy

 1. In [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)], open a new **Query** window and run the following statement to create the stored procedure _TrainTipPredictionModelSciKitPy_.
-Note that the stored procedure contains a definition of the input data, so you don't need to provide an input query.
+The stored procedure contains a definition of the input data, so you don't need to provide an input query.

     ```SQL
     DROP PROCEDURE IF EXISTS TrainTipPredictionModelSciKitPy;